rafalf/download-college-csv/README.md

 * -p, --print-college : to print all available colleges with their ids. ids are used to pass as an argument when we want to scrape only a specific college.
 * -r, --retry : to set how many times the script will retry to scrape/download data. by default is set to 3.
+* --convert :  to create a xlsx file

 ## Installation
 * https://www.python.org/downloads/release/python-2713/